 - Think about the materials you typically provide applicants in advance of the interview or on interview day.
 When and how do you typically share those?
-Are they available on your program's website and/or via email? - Inform applicants about the virtual interview as soon as possible.
+Are they available on your school's website and/or via email? - □ Inform applicants about the virtual interview as soon as possible.
 Provide information about: - The application or platform used for the interview, as well as information about how to download or install needed software before the interview.
 Encourage applicants to try the software in advance of the interview. - The process for signing up for interview slots or the assigned interview day and time. - Provide exact call-in information (e.g., who will call whom, what number should be used).
-Be sure to include the time zone of the interview slot. - Share the AAMC's Tips for Preparing for Virtual Interviews with your applicants.
+Be sure to include the time zone of the interview slot. - Share the AAMC's Virtual Interviews: Tips for Medical School Applicants with your applicants.